akirawuc/chirpy/README.md

 <!-- Features -->
 ## :dart: Features :

-📰 Feed Wizardry: Get personalized community feeds delivered straight to your Telegram.
+📰 Get personalized community feeds delivered straight to your Telegram.
 Your content, your way, effortlessly.
-🗞️ Summarize the Noise: Busy day?
-Chirpy distills event details into bite-sized summaries, saving you time without sacrificing the scoop
-💬 Natural Chatter: Interact seamlessly with Chirpy.
+🗞️ Chirpy distills event details into bite-sized summaries, saving you time without sacrificing the scoop 💬 Interact seamlessly with Chirpy.
 Generate replies, posts, likes, and shares as if you're talking to a friend.

 <!-- Modes -->